|

 institutions enjoying public funding, a transparency required

 in every other field of scholarship and research.
+In this article, Ms. Vogel wrote that "The

 Solomon R. Guggenheim Museum announced last month that it